-24 As long as this is discussed in the project documentation on time for validation and regardless of the scale of the project activity, it is legitimate to use proxy field test results if enough survey data is available to demonstrate that the service delivered (e.g. amount of cooking in person-meals for cook stove activities) and specific fuels used for delivering this service are highly similar.
+- N{p,y} Project technology-days in the project database for project scenario p through year y - P{b,y} Specific fuel consumption for an individual technology in baseline scenario b during year y converted to tons/day demonstrate that the service delivered (e.g. amount of cooking in person-meals for cook stove activities) and specific fuels used for delivering this service are highly similar.
 The proxy field tests must be convincingly demonstrated as representative and in line with precision requirements of this methodology.
 Uncertainty of fuel or emissions reductions must then be estimated based on the independent sampling approach.
 For micro and small-scale improved cook stove project activities, and in cases where the monitoring plan ensures with sufficient confidence that the baseline technology is not in use anymore or that kitchen performance tests (KPT) in the project situation are conducted so as to allow for fuel consumed by retained baseline stoves, a default quantity of fuel may be used.
-It shall be based on: 1) 10% thermal efficiency for primitive stoves (those without chimney and grate) or 20% thermal efficiency for more advanced baseline stoves, 2) the thermal efficiency of the improved stove (as per appropriate lab test sampling), and 3) the fuel consumption of the project situation as measured by a KPT; thus Fuel baseline = η{project}/η{baseline} x Fuel{project}).
+It shall be based on: 1) 10% thermal efficiency for primitive stoves (those without chimney and grate) or 20% thermal efficiency for more advanced baseline stoves, the default efficiency i.e., 10% for baseline stove is not valid for charcoal stoves 2) the thermal efficiency of the improved stove (as per appropriate lab test sampling), and 3) the fuel consumption of the project situation as measured by a KPT; thus Fuelbaseline = $\eta{\text{project}}/\eta{\text{baseline}} \times \text{Fuel}{\text{project}}$).
 Where relevant, this avoids penalizing people who are malnourished, under cooking, or using unfavorable fuels due to poverty, as per Annex 2 on suppressed demand.
-Alternatively, the value of baseline fuel consumption in the considered target area (or in the relevant peer group if a suppressed demand approach is taken), may be found from credible literature such as a credible and validated report from a survey by a third party.
-All technologies in use in the considered premises in the baseline situation must be accounted for (it is not legitimate to only consider the most inefficient year y during year y converted to tons/day
+For micro and small-scale improved cook stove project activities, the default thermal efficiency i.e., 10% for suppressed demand situation and case of single sample test can be used under the condition that baseline wood fuel consumption is capped at 0.5 t/capita/year.
+Alternatively, the value of baseline fuel consumption in the considered target area (or in the relevant peer group if a suppressed demand approach is taken), may be found from credible literature such as a credible and validated report from a survey by a third party or default value of 0.5 tonnes/capita/year of fuelwood consumption can be used if baseline fuel in only fuelwood.
+All technologies in use in the considered premises in the baseline situation must be accounted for (it is not legitimate to only consider the most inefficient technology in use).